JimChr-R4GN4R/CTFlearn-Writeups/Programming/Is it the Flag? (JAVA) (90 points)/README.md

 S
 ```

-First,we need to reach Z,so we should add +7,
+First,we need to reach Z,so we should add +7 at 36,

 and second we do not need special characters,so we will add an if down of the shift calculation.

-so the final main loop structure is:
+So the final main loop structure is:
 ```
 for shift_0 in range(0,43):